boggs-love/web/content/accepted.md

 ---
 title: Invitation Accepted
 ---
-Thank you for responding to our wedding invitation.
+Thank you for responding to our invitation.

-We look forward to seeing you on October 20th!
+We look forward to seeing you!

 Amanda & Jeremy